 We allocated a low drawer that she can access easily.
 There are things like clothes for her to wipe her face, hands, her cutlery, extra glass, and plates.

 In order for her to be able to wash her hands, we attach a plastic shoehorn to the tap using an elastic band.
-When she needs to wash her hands she brings her stool, stands on it, gets soap, I turn the tap and she washes, hands, gets down, dries her hands, and carries away her stool.
+When she needs to wash her hands she brings her stool, stands on it, and gets soap, I turn the tap and she washes, her hands, gets down, dries her hands, and carries away her stool.

 The Living Room

 We set a corner in the living room for play with an activity center, dollhouse, Lego, and a couple of dolls.
 These activities are there to encourage free open-ended play.
 It also has a display of her artwork and a suncatcher.

 There is also a tunnel, a couple of balls, and a CD player for gross motor activities.
-There are usually three disks available for her to choose from – with relaxing music, dance music, and children’s songs.
+There are usually three disks available for her to choose from – relaxing music, dance music, and children’s songs.
 I plan to add disks with audio stories once she is a bit older.
-She knows how to turn the CD player on and off, change volume, and swap disks.
+She knows how to turn the CD player on and off, change the volume, and swap disks.

 The Outside Area